Uncivilsation Festival 2026

 https://www.allmusic.com/artist/uncivilized-mn0003505770

-The musical project Uncivilized, formed circa 2012 in New York City, was formed after reading the manifesto in a hidden Google Chrome tab at my office job, feeling disillusioned with my job writing recycling reports, and with the music industry in general, the term Uncivilized—capital U—really stuck, and captured the goal of the project: to find a community which simultaneously embraced the freedom of improvisation, and the mystery of song, towards some sort of post-postmodern sonic environmentalism.
+The musical project Uncivilized, formed circa 2012 in New York City, was conceived while reading the manifesto in a hidden Google Chrome tab at my office job.
+Feeling disillusioned writing recycling reports at the office, and with the music industry in general, the term Uncivilized—capital U—really stuck, and captured the goal of the project: to find a community which simultaneously embraced the freedom of improvisation, and the mystery of song—towards some sort of post-postmodern sonic environmentalism.

 This all sounds high falutin.
 It sounds contrarian.
 It's probably both, but the concept has grown and expanded over the course of nearly a decade to include a resumé of performances, residencies, and recordings that are uniquely vaporous and inviting, despite their outright experimentation.